 On polling day, polling staff will wear stickers identifying the languages other than English that they are able to speak.
 They will then be able to provide assistance in that language.

-Where possible the Commission will recruit and utilise local residents as community voting assistants to help facilitate the voting process for electors.
+Where possible, the Commission will recruit and utilise local residents as polling officials to help facilitate the voting process for electors.